Outdoor Recreation Data Network

 • Develop and evaluate recreation monitoring techniques

-• Advance crowd-sourced and community science approaches
+• Advance analytical and modeling approaches for visitor estimation

 • Build software and tools for managing and visualizing data